TeaGross/todo-app-with-e2e-testing/README.md

   ![Cypress validation](src/assets/cypress-validation.png)

   ## 🤝 Credits
-  This project was developed as part of the curriculum at Medieinstitutet during my first year of studies.
+  This project was developed as part of the curriculum at Medieinstitutet during my second year of studies.